Prospective Students

 - You will be required to build a DEEP and CLEAR understanding of your research topic and related works.

-- This may take a long time, but it will be a PREREQUISITE for us to start the real research.
+- This may take quite a while, but it is a prerequisite for us to start the real research.

 - I will guide and force you to think deeply, clearly, and logically.
-Wish we have the same belief that:
+Hope we have the same belief that:

 - Superficial understanding may lead to specious conclusions.